B.C. VIEWS: NDP’s lawyer show is turning into a horror movie - Prince Rupert Northern View

 In a statement released with their lawyer’s letter, the B.C.
 CEO Network board notes that 17,000 employees are affected.
 The network represents union, non-union and partially union agencies, which report their wage payments through the Community Social Services Employers Association every year.

 Premier John Horgan claimed the “low wage redress” money was withheld from non-union employees because their bosses might keep it without a union contract to set pay.
-Eby’s might need more lawyers to defend that statement.
+Eby’s likely going to need more lawyers to defend that statement.